 Shovels were filled and dirt ceremoniously thrown in ground-breaking for the new westbound U.S. Route 422 on-ramp at Sanatoga.
 An equally celebratory completion event is anticipated in November.

-Lower Pottsgrove has issued its monthly financial warrant for August, as approved Thursday by the Board of Commissioners.
-It documents where revenues came from, and how money was spent, in the month.
+Lower Pottsgrove has issued its monthly financial warrant for April 2021, as approved by the Board of Commissioners.
+It documents where revenues came from, and how money was spent, during the month.